jupyterhub/jupyterhub/docs/source/troubleshooting.md

     python3 -m pip install jupyterlab
     jupyter serverextension enable --py jupyterlab --sys-prefix

-The important thing is that jupyterlab is installed and enabled in the single-user notebook server environment.
+The important thing is that Jupyterlab is installed and enabled in the single-user notebook server environment.
 For system users, this means system-wide, as indicated above.
 For Docker containers, it means inside the single-user docker image, etc.